 Supplementary Figure 3: Data analysis.
 Button clicks and dialog windows describing the stepwise process performed in the acquisition software to export acquired data into a spread sheet for further analysis.
 (A) Plate Matrix dialog window.
 (B) Plate and Well Selection dialog windows.
 (C) Plate dialog window and Quick Export context menu.

-Supplementary Figure 4: Third screening round - sequence preference optimization: Description of the different steps involved in an additional screening round aimed at assessing sequence variations.
+Supplementary Figure 4: Third screening round ( Sequence preference optimization): Description of the different steps involved in an additional screening round aimed at assessing sequence variations.

-Supplementary Figure 5: Fourth screening round - Specificity evaluation round: Description of the different steps involved in an additional screening round aimed at increasing specificity.
+Supplementary Figure 5: Fourth screening round ( Specificity evaluation round): Description of the different steps involved in an additional screening round aimed at increasing specificity.

-Supplementary Figure 6: Fifth screening round – Reaction parameter optimization: Description of the different steps involved in an additional screening round aimed at reducing non-target cross reactivity by modulating nuclease activity.
+Supplementary Figure 6: Fifth screening round ( Reaction parameter optimization): Description of the different steps involved in an additional screening round aimed at reducing non-target cross reactivity by modulating nuclease activity.

 Supplementary Table 1: Raw data from the first screening round.
-For each probe (labeled in red, on top), the acquisition time and the raw fluorescence values were reported for 3 samples tested in this study (TSB, E. coli and Salmonella), along with the calculated rate value for each interval.
+For each probe (labeled in red, on top), the acquisition time and the raw fluorescence values were reported for TSB, E. coli and Salmonella, along with the calculated rate value for each interval.
 The calculations were carried out as described in the methods section.

 Supplementary Table 2: Raw data from the second screening round.
-For each probe (labeled in red, on top), the acquisition time and the raw fluorescence values were reported for 3 samples tested in this study (TSB, E. coli and Salmonella), along with the calculated rate value for each interval.
+For each probe (labeled in red, on top), the acquisition time and the raw fluorescence values were reported for TSB, E. coli and Salmonella, along with the calculated rate value for each interval.
 The calculations were carried out as described in the methods section.

-Supplementary Table 3: Calculations based on the first screening round.
-For each probe (labeled in red, on top), the following calculations were performed for 3 samples in this study (TSB, E. coli and Salmonella): maximum rate values, minimal and maximal interval time point, rate coefficient, fold difference values between Salmonella and E. coli over TSB and fold difference values between Salmonella and E. coli (highlighted in yellow).
+Supplementary Table 3: Data analysis for the first screening round.
+For each probe (labeled in red, on top), the following values were obtained for TSB, E. coli and Salmonella: maximum rate values, minimal and maximal interval time points, rate coefficient, fold difference values between Salmonella and E. coli over TSB and fold difference values between Salmonella and E. coli (highlighted in yellow).
 The calculations were carried out as described in the methods section and the calculation formulas and the step by step calculations are shown in the spreadsheet.

-Supplementary Table 4: Calculations based on the second screening round.
-For each probe (labeled in red, on top), the following calculations were performed for 3 samples in this study (TSB, E. coli and Salmonella): maximum rate values, minimal and maximal interval time point, rate coefficient, fold difference values between Salmonella and E. coli over TSB and fold difference values between Salmonella and E. coli (highlighted in yellow).
+Supplementary Table 4: Data analysis for the second screening round.
+For each probe (labeled in red, on top), the following values were obtained for TSB, E. coli and Salmonella: maximum rate values, minimal and maximal interval time points, rate coefficient, fold difference values between Salmonella and E. coli over TSB and fold difference values between Salmonella and E. coli (highlighted in yellow).
 The calculations were carried out as described in the methods section and the calculation formulas and the step by step calculations are shown in the spreadsheet.

 DISCUSSION:

 Alterations of nuclease activity have been associated with a wide variety of disease phenotypes, including different types of cancer and bacterial infections.
 These alterations are proposed to be the causative agent of a condition14, while in other cases they are the consequence of a detrimental physiological event20 or pathogenic agent16,26.
 Not surprisingly, attempts to use nucleases and nuclease activity as a diagnostic biomarker have been described15,22,23,26, with considerable promise.
-Accordingly, the establishment of a robust and reproducible screening approach for the systematic evaluation of nuclease activity in disease and for the identification of specific and sensitive probes seems pertinent.
-To address this necessity, we have developed a robust, modular and easy to implement screening platform based on a fluorescent assay, that allows the discovery of novel disease biomarkers and the identification of sensitive and specific nucleic acid probes in parallel, by using the catalytic action of nucleases.
+Accordingly, the establishment of a robust and reproducible screening approach for the systematic evaluation of nuclease activity in disease and for the identification of specific and sensitive reporter seems pertinent.
+To address this necessity, we have developed a robust, modular and easy to implement screening platform based on a fluorescence assay, that allows the discovery of novel disease biomarkers and the identification of sensitive and specific nucleic acid probes in parallel, by using the catalytic action of nucleases.